Handling Dental Emergencies in Omaha: Tips for Quick Relief and Treatment

 Toothache

-• Toothaches are a common dental emergency, and they can be caused by a variety of issues.
+Toothaches are a common dental emergency, and a variety of issues can cause them.
 If you’re experiencing a toothache, start by rinsing your mouth with warm salt water.
 This can help to reduce inflammation and alleviate pain.
 You can also take over-the-counter pain relievers like ibuprofen or acetaminophen.
 However, avoid aspirin as it can increase bleeding if your tooth is broken or you’re bleeding.
 Unexpected tooth pain that seems to appear with no injury may be the result of tooth infection and/or decay.

 Chipped or broken tooth or filling